 c) The Eastern Section Councilors to the DEG, EMD, and DPA Divisions of AAPG are not members of the Council by virtue of their positions.
 They may be invited to attend Council meetings at the discretion of the President and the Executive Committee of the Section.

-d) The duties of each officer shall be those customarily pertinent to each respective office.
+b) The duties of each officer shall be those customarily pertinent to each respective office and outlined in the Operations Manual.
 The President, or Vice-President in the President’s absence, shall preside at all meetings of the Council and Executive Committee.

-f) The unfulfilled term of an Section officer, by reason of death or resignation, shall be filled through an appointment made by the remaining officers to fulfill the current term of office until the next Annual Business Meeting of the Section.
-The office will then be filled through the normal election process as described in Article II.e
+d) The unfulfilled term of a Section officer, by reason of death or resignation, shall be filled through an appointment made by the remaining officers to fulfill the current term of office until the next Annual Business Meeting of the Section.
+The office will then be filled through the normal election process as described in Article II.e.

 a) Executive Committee.
 The control and management of the Section shall be the responsibility of the Executive Committee, which shall consist of the persons holding the offices named in (a) of Article II above.
 The Executive Committee shall be re-constituted immediately following each Annual Meeting of the Section Council.
 The Executive Committee shall determine its own rules of procedure and times of meeting.
 The members present at any scheduled meeting of the Committee shall constitute a quorum for the transaction of business.
 The Council at its discretion can vote to empower the Executive Committee to act on its behalf on specific issues before it.